Kinship Guardianship Assistance Payment (Kin-GAP) Program

 Assets

 A child receiving Kin-GAP benefits may retain up to $10,000 in cash savings, including interest.
 This also applies to children participating in a transitional independent living case plan.
-The WIC Sections 11257 and 11257.5 continue to apply to the new state funded Kin-GAP Program.
+The WIC Sections 11257 and 11257.5 continue to apply to the state funded Kin-GAP Program.
 Under these sections, other assets belonging to the child may also be exempt from consideration when establishing eligibility for state funded Kin-GAP benefits.
 Consult as needed with the Kin-GAP Unit if there are potential issues regarding a child's assets.
+These criteria apply to both Federal and State Kin-Gap eligibility, per ACL 11-15.

 Children under Voluntary Placement Agreement with a Relative

-For a child under a voluntary placement agreement with a relative, once a petition is filed and the court finds that the child fulfills the requirements of WIC 300 and the parent is not interested in family maintenance or family reunification services, the CSW may ask the court to issue letters of guardianship and to close the case under the Kin-GAP program in lieu of adjudicating the case if:
+For a child under a voluntary placement agreement with a relative, once a petition is filed and the court finds both that the child fulfills the requirements of WIC 300 and the parent is not interested in family maintenance or family reunification services and has executed a written waiver of any of those services, the CSW may ask the court to issue letters of guardianship and to close the case under the Kin-GAP program in lieu of or in addition to adjudicating the case if:

 • The child has been in the care of an approved relative caregiver for six (6) consecutive months under a voluntary placement agreement, and